-- Type the URL to be blocked in the Block URLs field, or the URL to be bypassed in the ByPass URLs field. - 2.
-Click Add to open the Add Block URLs / Add Bypass URLs pop-up window to view all corresponding URLs found by the query:
+- Type the URL to be blocked in the Block URLs field, or the URL to be bypassed in the ByPass URLs field. - Click Add to open the Add Block URLs / Add Bypass URLs window to view all corresponding URLs found by the query:

-Fig. 4-10 Add ByPass URLs pop-up window
+Fig. 4-10 Add ByPass URLs window

-This window includes a pre-populated checkbox preceding each URL found by the query.
+This window includes the pre-populated "Add" checkbox preceding each URL in the table.
 Uncheck any checkbox corresponding to a URL you do not want to include in your list.

-Click the "Check/uncheck all" checkbox at the bottom of this window to toggle between selecting or de-selecting all checkboxes in this window.
+TIPS: Click the "Check/Uncheck All 'Add" checkbox at the bottom of this window to toggle between selecting or de-selecting all Add column checkboxes in this window.